 I can click over to read the rest, but unless that sucker really captures my interest, I don't click.
-In fact, I almost never click on an automated RSS to email message.
+In fact, I rarely click on an automated RSS to an email message.
 Most of the time, I'll unsubscribe from the email list, too.

-Because they blogger didn't take the time to write ME a message to introduce their latest post.
-They set up their email provider to look for their latest post and throw it out to their entire email list in some one-size-fits-all fashion.
+Because the blogger didn't take the time to write ME a message to introduce their latest post, they set up their email provider to look for their latest post and throw it out to their entire email list in some one-size-fits-all fashion.

 This isn't smart blogging.
 It's not smart digital marketing.

-For the record, most email marketing services support creating the RSS to email automation, but I do not recommend using it.
+Most email marketing services support creating the RSS to email automation for the record, but I do not recommend using it.

 Custom-written emails that sound like a one-on-one conversation perform the best, every time.
-Bloggers should greet each subscriber by using their name, then introduce their latest content (through a thoughtful story).
+Bloggers should greet each subscriber by using their name and then introducing their latest content (through a thoughtful story).

 The idea is the same: get pageviews.
-But, the difference is by writing a personalized message to the subscriber, you're separating your email apart from the other junk in their email box.
+The difference is writing a personalized message to the subscriber; you're separating your email apart from the other junk in their email box.
 It doesn't sound like everybody else's.